 We do, however, lose creatine daily.
 Around 2 grams is urinated out every 24 hours.
 Our body replenishes this loss either from the food we eat or making more ‘in house’.

 How does creatine work?

-Supplementing with creatine enhances the phospho-creatine energy production pathway in your muscles.
+Supplementing enhances the phospho-creatine energy production pathway in your muscles.

 It boosts the muscles’ ability to perform very high intensity or maximal work and delays fatigue.
 For instance, during weight training or sprinting.
 Taking creatine can mean more intense training sessions with a stronger training stimulus.
 It gives your muscles the potential to develop more strength.